-If you've been working for awhile, you've probably come to realize that there are a lot of smart people in the workforce.
+If you've been working for a while, you've probably come to realize that there are a lot of smart people in the workforce.
 This age of information has turned many workers into technical experts, nearly overnight.
 But for those of you that want to be recognized as future leaders of their organizations, you need to start to separate yourself from the rest of the pack.

 A relatively recent phenomenon, the interest in leadership theories has been advanced by the desire to identify the characteristics, and behaviors, exhibited by historical leaders.
 By understanding these characteristics, their successes and failures, in addition to the political and work environment they faced, the modern day worker can hope to replicate this success.

 Managers often get feedback on their leadership style through formal training.
-But that training usually only identifies the styles their currently exhibiting.
+But that training usually only identifies the styles they're currently exhibiting.
 They might learn the strengths and weaknesses of each, but that's only scratching the surface when it comes to leading others.

 Back in 1978, James MacGregor Burns published a book describing several different types of leaders and styles.
 Two of the most important styles that Burns identified within his theory were the transformational and transactional leaders.

 One of the keys to the success of a manager is their ability to switch, or flex, styles as the conditions in their environment change.
-This is commonly referred to as "situational leadership."
+This is commonly referred to as "situational leadership™."
 It's important to understand this concept because an approach that may have worked in the past may be ineffective in the future.